|Nutrition Facts (per serving)|

 This brandy cocktail recipe is just one variation of the classic drink.
 It's incredibly easy to mix up, makes a great dinner drink, and is a fantastic way to show off a nice brandy.
 You can even use Cognac or Armagnac or any high-end brandy without worrying about damaging the spirit's quality.
 In fact, you will be enhancing it with a few simple ingredients.

-The drink is the formula for the original definition of a cocktail: distilled spirit, sugar, water, and bitters.
+The formula found in this drink is the original definition of a cocktail: distilled spirit, sugar, water, and bitters.
 In this recipe, the curaçao liqueur acts as the sugar and the dilution from shaking it with ice is the water.
 There are even two types of bitters added, which give the flavor a nice accent.

 Technically, back in the late 1800s when it was a big hit, this recipe would be called a "fancy brandy cocktail" because it calls for a lemon peel.
 Bartenders of the day would have skipped the garnish if you simply ordered a "brandy cocktail."

 2 ounces brandy